Urban and Regional Planning

 Professional certificate candidates are required to earn 18 credit hours including PLAN 600, 601, and 603, or 605.
 Each candidate selects a field of interest in which he or she takes two courses including PLAN 610, 620, 630, or 640.
 The specific courses are selected in consultation with the candidate's faculty advisor.

-Applicants for the professional certificate program should apply to the Graduate Division as special non-degree students.
+Applicants for the professional certificate program should apply to the Graduate Education as special non-degree students.
 Two letters of reference should be sent to the department from people who are familiar with the applicant's academic or professional record.
 Applicants must have earned a BA, BS, or a professional degree; have maintained a minimum GPA of 3.0 in the four semesters prior to admission; and have had at least three years of professional practice prior to admission.

 Certificate in Planning Studies